-At the local level this CMH was one of the founding members of (and currently holds a board seat on) the Great Lakes Health Information Exchange (GLHIE).
-GLHIE, serving the capital region and the broader mid-Michigan area (including the University of Michigan Health System), was created with state sponsorship to serve as the region's health information exchange and build an information system to allow local providers to share healthcare records.
+CMH was one of the founding members of, currently holds a board seat on, and is actively involved in clinical information sharing with the Great Lakes Health Information Exchange (GLHIE).
+GLHIE, serving the capital region and the broader mid-Michigan area was created with state sponsorship to serve as the region's health information exchange and build an information system to allow local providers to share healthcare records.
 Currently, several of CMH's psychiatric staff are exchanging records, through GLHIE, with other health care providers in the region, thus improving the coordination of care provided to CMH consumers.
 By early 2013, this CMH is on track to be able to pull consumer records directly from GLHIE into its own electronic record keeping system.

-At the State level, this CMH has been working with the Michigan Health Information Network (MiHIN), as it designs the technical infrastructure that will eventually allow such sharing of information.
+At the State level, this CMH works with the Michigan Health Information Network (MiHIN), as it designs the technical infrastructure that will eventually allow such sharing of information.
 This work started with the Governor's "Conduit to Care" planning document in 2006.
 This CMH was selected to represent the needs of the behavioral healthcare community on the MiHIN Privacy and Security committee.